kmfk/space-race.github.io/src-docs/content/comparison.md

 ## Terraform (by HashiCorp)

 While infrastructure can be deployed using extensions with Mission Control, its goal is to orchestrate other tools, not necessarily replace them.
+Terraform is focused on deploying infrastructure.
+Mission Control can use terraform within its pipelines and as part of your workflows.